heorhii-bolotov/facenet/README.md

 ## Prerequisites

 In order to run the example code in google colab you need to prepare separate folders for images dataset.

+Here is a link for project structure.
+When you download project on your google drive, it will have such path:  ```/content/drive/My Drive/Colab Notebooks/facenet/ ```

 ```
 facenet